juicynir/intro_machine_learning_classification/README.md

 From sklearn.svm import LinearSVC, to build the test.
 I also learned how to make the prediction manually and importing accuracy_score from sklearn.metrics.

 ---------

+In the sencond introdutory class of Machine Learning, I've learned how to split data into train and test, manually and using Scikit-learn.
+I also learned that is vital to balance data porportion.